Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector: Summary and discussion

 The quantum detector's coherence in time is delimited by its coupling strength with the matter field $\phi$ and can be further degraded by various dissipative interactions with its environment, which could be extremely complicated and difficult to fully understand.
 Nevertheless, the effect of the detector's decoherence in time can be formally modeled by reducing the switch-on period of the switching function $\chi(t)$.
-Prescribing the tractable form \eqref{chi} for $\chi(t)$ and studying the limit $v_0\Delta_\chi\ll\Delta$, we have shown in \eqref{reduced to classical} that the collective result of an ensemble of quantum detectors reproduces the detection probability of a classical detector, if coherence in time of each individual quantum detector becomes sufficiently short.
-Equivalently, the accumulated count of individual signals of a single quantum detector also behaves like a low-efficiency classical detector, if its coherence in time is corrupted (for example, through being coupled to a high-precision clock).
+Prescribing the tractable form \eqref{chi} for $\chi(t)$ and studying the limit $v_0\Delta_\chi\ll\Delta$, we have shown in \eqref{reduced to classical} that the collective result of an ensemble of Unruh-DeWitt-type quantum detectors reproduces the detection probability of an ordinary classical detector, if coherence in time of each individual quantum detector becomes sufficiently short.
+Equivalently, the accumulated count of individual signals of a single quantum detector also behaves like a low-efficiency classical detector, if its coherence in time is corrupted (for example, by coupling it to a high-precision clock).
 This affirms the main idea of \emph{decoherence theory} \cite{schlosshauer2005decoherence} that quantum behavior is lost as a result of quantum decoherence.

-Our model reveals a profound difference between the result measured by classical detectors and that by quantum detectors, and furthermore demonstrates that the former can be understood as a certain limit of the latter.
-In the language of Schr\"{o}dinger's cat, we have, for the first time, found a new thought experiment where, upon the final measurement by an external observer, the outcome in the presence of a ``classical cat'' is qualitatively different from that in the presence of a ``quantum cat''.
-As discussed in \secref{sec:quantum vs classical}, this strongly supports the main idea of \emph{objective-collapse theories} (e.g.\ \cite{ghirardi1985model, ghirardi1986unified, ghirardi1990markov, penrose1996gravity, penrose1998quantum, penrose2014gravitization, jabs2016conjecture}) and runs counter to the \emph{von Neumann-Wigner interpretation} of quantum mechanics \cite{von2018mathematical,wigner1963problem}, rendering various philosophical issues of the measurement problem experimentally verifiable in principle.
+Our formal model reveals a profound difference between the result measured by ordinary classical detectors and that by Unruh-DeWitt-type quantum detectors, and furthermore demonstrates that the former can be understood as a certain limit of the latter.
+This might offers new insight into the measurement problem in quantum mechanics.
+Particularly, the result of our model seems to support the tenet of \emph{objective-collapse theories} (e.g.\ \cite{ghirardi1985model, ghirardi1986unified, ghirardi1990markov, penrose1996gravity, penrose1998quantum, penrose2014gravitization, jabs2016conjecture}) that a quantum state in superposition is collapsed into a definite state when a certain objective physical threshold is reached (e.g., $v_0\Delta_\chi\ll\Delta$ in our model).